anuran-roy/OpnRank/README.md

 Let's say you are making a module abcd, that has 3 functions: f1(), f2(), f3()

-You should create the main file named abcd.py in the modules folder, and another subfolder in the modules/analysis folder named abcd, that stores other scripts that you may use.
+You should create the main file named abcd.py in the modules folder, and another subfolder in the modules folder named abcd, that stores other scripts that you may use.
 Let's name these contents in the subfolder as fl1.py, fl2.py, fl3.py

 Then, abcd.py should contain code like: